RobertAhlin/rpg-p3/README.md

 A player should:

-- Be able to create a character.
+- Be able to create a character, that will be saved.
-- Be able to save the character.
 - Easily understand the came commands.
 - Play a game for fun.
 - Have at least one good laugh.